nigmasilmi/nestjs-car-pricing-api/dev-notes.md

    `imports: [TypeOrmModule.forFeature([User])]`,
 3. Connect the entity to the root connection.
 By adding the entity to the entities property array

-##### To see the contents of the sqlite db
+##### SQLite DB - see the contents

 1. Install SQLite extension and install
-2. In the vscode command pallete search for sqlite / open db, the sqlite explorer will appear in the left panel
+2. In the vscode command pallete search for SQLite: Open Database, the sqlite explorer will appear in the left panel

 ##### TypeOrm Details